Glade-tool/GladeKitUnityPlugin/README.md

 ## Installation

-The GladeKit desktop app automatically installs this plugin into Unity projects.
-When you connect a Unity project in the GladeKit app, it:

-1. Checks if the plugin is already installed
+To install the plugin into a Unity project:

+1. Open the GladeKit desktop app
+2. Click the install button to install the plugin into your Unity project
-2. Downloads the latest release from this GitHub repository if needed
+3. The app downloads the latest release from this GitHub repository
-3. Installs it to your Unity project's `Packages/` folder
+4. Installs it to your Unity project's `Packages/` folder
-4. Unity automatically detects and compiles the package
+5. Unity automatically detects and compiles the package

+### Updates

-The GladeKit app also checks for plugin updates and notifies you when new versions are available.
+The GladeKit app automatically checks for plugin updates and notifies you when new versions are available.
+Updates are installed automatically and prompts user when available.

 ## How It Works